Pettor/template-web-api-dotnet/README.md

 - Install PostgreSQL 15.
 - Latest Docker

+### Configuration

+Copy the template files for `database.json` and `hangfire.json` in `Host.Configurations.Templates` directory to the `Host.Configurations` directory.

+Configure the `ConnectionString` in both files to make sure they match the credentials for the local PostgreSQL installation.

 ### Run using Docker

 To run the project using Docker run the following in the root dir: